25+ of the Best Campsites in Suffolk

 Suffolk has a diverse history rich in archaeology, with castles, ancient sites and churches to visit.

-• Framlingham Castle, where Mary Tudor was proclaimed Queen of England is under an hours drive away from our Polstead Club Site.
+Visit Framlingham Castle, where Mary Tudor was proclaimed Queen of England.
 Walk the castle walls, explore the only remaining building, the workhouse and make use of the café, with its Tudor inspired dishes.

-• Discover the story of how a medieval port disappeared at the Dunwich Museum.
+Discover the story of how a medieval port disappeared at the Dunwich Museum.
 Originally a Roman fort, Dunwich was transformed over the centuries, with many churches, hospitals and more buildings built to accommodate the growing population.
 Learn about Dunwich at the museum and walk the trail to see the Lost City for yourself.
-Dunwich is a 23-minute drive from out Kessingland Club Site.
+Best of all, Dunwich is only a 23-minute drive from our Kessingland Club Site.

-• Kentwell Hall, a part Tudor home, has plenty to offer the whole family.
-Walk the stunning gardens and grounds, explore the lived-in family home with its Tudor architecture and learn about the buildings history over the past 1,000 years.
-Our Polstead Club Site is a 25-minute drive from Kentwell.
+A great family-friendly day out is Kentwell Hall.
+You can walk through the stunning gardens and grounds, explore the lived-in family home with its Tudor architecture and learn about the building’s history over the past 1,000 years.

-• Experience a walking safari at Africa Alive which is right on the doorstep of our Kessingland Club Site, and it's a great place to connect with nature.
-There’s a huge mix of animals to see, including lions, cheetah, zebra and giraffe.
+Enjoy a walking safari at Africa Alive Zoological Reserve.
+The conservation zoo sits right on the doorstep of our Kessingland Club Site, and it's a great place to connect with nature.
+There’s a huge mix of animals, including lions, cheetahs, zebras and giraffes.
 You’ll easily spend a full day exploring the park and making use of the facilities.

-• Oasis Camel Park is home to not only a host of friendly camels, but you’ll also be able to get up close to donkeys, meerkats, pigs, rabbits and more.
-Oasis Camel Park is around a 30-minute journey by car from Kessingland Club Site and makes for a great family fun day out.
+Oasis Camel Park is home to not only a host of friendly camels, but you’ll also be able to get up close to donkeys, meerkats, pigs, rabbits and more.
+The park is around a 30-minute journey by car from Kessingland Club Site and makes for a great family fun day out.

 Join the Club